rainstf/mdpreview/README.md

 Calling `:MdPrev` will attempt to render the current buffer to HTML and display it in your $BROWSER

+> [!NOTE]
-Please note that the synchronized scrolling feature is experimental and may not be 100% accurate.
+> The synchronized scrolling feature is experimental and may not be 100% accurate.

 ## Configuration